chemlambda/molecular/README.md

 ## Interesting graph rewriting systems to use, theoretical bibliography

-This is part of the [chemlambda project](https://chemlambda.github.io/index.html), which contains links to repositories and articles which are relevant.
+This is part of the [chemlambda project](https://chemlambda.github.io/index.html), which contains links to repositories and articles which are relevant for chemlambda and chemSKI.

  This was first suggested in the article [Molecular computers](http://chorasimilarity.github.io/chemlambda-gui/dynamic/molecular.html) [arXiv](https://arxiv.org/abs/1309.6914) [figshare](https://doi.org/10.6084/m9.figshare.7339103.v1) , where ackermann(2,2) is computed as an example.

  [Chemlambda for the people](https://chorasimilarity.github.io/chemlambda-gui/dynamic/cfp.html) is a presentation with examples, for a general audience.

- It is very interesting how Lafont proved the Turing universality of his [Interaction Combinators](./reading/Lafont-Interaction-Combinators.pdf).
-First he introduces interaction systems, which are based on a general form of the patterns involved in the graph rewrites.
-Interaction systems are therefore at the level of structure to structure.
-Then he shows that Turing machines can be seen as particular interaction systems.
-Finally, the bulk of the article is dedicated to the proof that Interaction Combinators are universal in the sense that any interaction system can be translated into Interaction Combinators.
-Turing universality is therefore a corollary, because in particular the interaction systems which model Turing machines can be done with Interaction Combinators.

- I would name this property "Lafont universality", or "graph rewriting universality".
-For confluent graph rewriting systems, like interaction systems, Lafont universality is equivalent with Turing universality, because conversely there is a clear algorithm for graph rewriting for interaction systems.
-But it is very interesting and inspiring that Lafont universality is a pure graph rewriting property.
+ A more recent presentation is [Molecular computers pitch talk](https://github.com/mbuliga/writings/blob/main/molecular-computers-pitch-talk.md).

 ## What is new here